oracle-livelabs/common/gitlab-workshop/compute/compute.md

 Once the private key is saved in the ppk format, Putty can be used to connect to the compute instance

-4. Open Putty, and input the usename and the host IP address
+4. Open Putty, and input the username and the host IP address
 ![puttygen1](images/putty1.png)

 5. Next, in the left hand panel locate the **Connection > SSH > Auth** configuration tab.
 Specify the location of the Private Key File (converted earlier to ppk format) and hit **Open** button